pmcollins/gumdrop/gumdrop.sql/README.md

 ```

-Once we have our selector set up, we can perform arbitrary queries:
+Once we have our `Selector` set up, we can perform arbitrary queries:

 ```java